dotnet/ef6/src/Microsoft.EntityFramework.SqlServer/readme.md

 This Entity Framework 6 provider is a replacement provider for the built-in SQL Server provider.

-This provider depends on the modern [Microsoft.Data.SqlClient] ADO.NET provider, which includes the following advantages over the currently used driver:
+This provider depends on the modern [Microsoft.Data.SqlClient](https://github.com/dotnet/SqlClient) ADO.NET provider, which includes the following advantages over the currently used driver:

 - Current client receiving full support in contrast to `System.Data.SqlClient`, which is in maintenance mode
-- Suports new SQL Server features, including support for the SQL Server 2022 enchanced client protocol
+- Suports new SQL Server features, including support for the SQL Server 2022 enchanced client protocol (TDS8)
 - Supports most Azure Active Directory authentication methods
 - Supports Always Encrypted with .NET

-Notice that this provider is a runtime-only update, and will not work with the existing Visual Studio tooling.
+Notice that this provider is a runtime only update, and will not work with the existing Visual Studio tooling.

-The latest build of this package is available from NuGet (Link TBD)
+The latest build of this package is available from [NuGet](https://www.nuget.org/packages/Microsoft.EntityFramework.SqlServer)

 ## Configuration